Vegan Pancakes

 Notes

-1. Ground flaxseeds (flaxseed meal): The recipe calls for golden flaxseeds, which have a milder flavor, but brown flaxseeds are fine, too.
+1. Ground flaxseeds (flaxseed meal): Golden flaxseeds have the mildest flavor, but brown flaxseeds are fine too.

 2. Oat milk: Add lemon juice to oat milk (or any other non-dairy milk) to make "vegan buttermilk."